Machine Tool Companies To Demonstrate EDGECAM At Southern

 Multiple Setup Support: The new release introduces further Workflow enhancements by supporting multiple setups in both the turning and milling environments.
 This means both the component and stock and fixtures can be passed to subsequent new, machining sequences.
 “This enhancement promotes the use of one single CAM file to house multiple machining setups, ensuring the stock remains associative between setups is a massive improvement,” says Wesley Tonks.

-Themes – Ribbon Bar Customisation: The default ribbon bar can be customised and saved as a ‘Theme.’
-Themes can be exported to other Edgecam installations and deployed across networks.
-Users can personalise their individual theme with frequently used commands, even adding custom macros.
+Themes – Ribbon Bar Customization: The default ribbon bar can be customized and saved as a ‘Theme.’
+Themes can be exported to other EDGECAM installations and deployed across networks.
+Users can personalize their individual theme with frequently used commands, even adding custom macros.

 New Engraving Cycle: The new machining command ‘Engraving Cycle, allows complex geometry corners to be shaped, and artwork profiles to be machined.
 Using direct picking, the cycle works with a variety of entities, and offers four different types of strategies.